Definition Of Food Miles – What Are Food Miles?

 When you analyse the respective carbon footprints of local and imported tomatoes it becomes clear that production emissions can easily dwarf transport emissions.
 A good example comes from a 1998 paper by Annika Carlsson.
 Carlsson showed that tomatoes imported from Spain to Sweden have much lower footprints that those locally grown.

 Despite travelling a greater distance Spanish tomatoes imported to Sweden have a far smaller footprint than locally grown ones.
 This is because the emissions generated to heat and light greenhouses in northern Europe are very carbon intensive.
 The level of carbon emissions exceeds that of importing tomatoes from Spain.

 Researchers have found similar results when comparing out of season English tomatoes to Spanish imports.
 There are also some noble exceptions to this rule.
 For example both in Sweden and England it is possible to get low carbon winter tomatoes.
 These tomatoes are raised with waste heat, renewable energy and highly efficient hydroponic systems.

 So does this mean targeting food miles is a complete waste of time?
 Notcompletely.
 But if your motivation for eating more local food is carbon emissions, then it is better to try to eat seasonal local food.

 You ensure both production emissions and transport emissions are limited by eating food that is in season and local you can be more certain that .
 You can avoid refrigeration in stores too as cooling is a source of carbon emissions.
 Even more importantly, seasonal food just tastes so much better.

 Where I live in the UK eating a tomato or strawberry from Spain doesn’t taste anything like as sweet as one in season from a local farm.
+For more info see our article on the rationale for sustainable farming that touches on these issues of transportation and quality production.
 Not only are imported varieties a bit bland to begin with, but they suffer from time in storage, in refrigeration and in forced ripening.

 Of course not even locally grown tomatoes can compare to eating one of your own. 😉